Particle-antiparticle perturbation superhorizon crossing: baryogenesis, leptogenesis, magnetogenesis and darkogenesis: Baryogenesis, leptogenesis and darkogenesis in reheating

-resulting in the reheating at temperature $T_{\rm RH}\gtrsim 10^{15}$ GeV.
-The resultant baryons, leptons, dark-matter particles and their antiparticles should be relativistic particles.
-All these processes respect the CPT symmetry, $B-L$ symmetry and other fundamental symmetries.
+where particle or antiparticle numbers are nonzero and conserved.
+The processes (\ref{xxann}) and (\ref{xdecay}) lead to the reheating at temperature $T_{\rm RH}\sim (10^{8}-10^{15})$ GeV \footnote{Superheavy ``neutral'' $X_0^\dagger= X_0$ particles carry zero numbers of baryons, leptons and darkons.
+Their decays $X_0\rightarrow \bar B B, \bar L L, \bar D D$ contribute to the reheating temperature and entropy, but not to particle-antiparticle asymmetries of leptons, baryons and darkons.}, whose value depends on the tensor-to-scalar ratio $r$, see Figure 8 of Ref.~\cite{Xue2023a}.
+At these temperatures, massive $X$ particles and $\bar X$ antiparticles are non-relativistic, and resultant baryons, leptons, DM particles and their antiparticles should be relativistic particles.
+All these processes (\ref{xxann}) and (\ref{xdecay}) respect the CPT symmetry, $B-L$ symmetry and other fundamental symmetries.

+In the reheating, via decay channels (\ref{xdecay}), any particle-antiparticle asymmetry of $X$ and $\bar X$ particles in initial states, from the superhorizon crossing (\ref{net}), must result in the particle-antiparticle asymmetries of leptons ($L$), baryons ($B$) and darkons ($D$) in the final states of $X$ particle decay at the end of the reheating.